Ghost Town USA’s

 Union Co.

-On US 34, 5.3 miles east of Afton, where the railroad crosses the highway, at a point 1.7 miles west of the junction of US 34 /US 169.
-Nothing remains
+On US 34/169, 5.3 miles east of Afton, just east of the junction with Talmage Road, where the former railroad grade crosses the highway, at a point 1.7 miles west of the junction of US 34 /US 169 where 169 turns north.
+By 1997, nothing remained at this class A site.

 THAYER